PentaHelix/pentahelix.github.io/_posts/2015-05-01-[chrawl]-Devlog-8:-Generating-Tomes-winth-Runes.md

 Right now, the four runes on a tome represent:

-1. Effectiveness Type: Which kinds of enemies does this spell do more damage to, and which less.
+1. Effectiveness Type: Which kinds of enemies does this spell do more/less damage to.

 2. Elemental Damage: Burning, Freezing, Stunning, ... .